Lower School Academics

 Assessments: Students are assessed in writing through task based writing prompts, and cumulative pieces.
 Rubrics are used to assess proficiency in grade level skills and concepts.

 St. Mary’s Academy offers rigorous math instruction for all students.
-Our Pre-Kindergarten starts their mathematical learning with The Creative Curriculum and enhanced by the Building Blocks program.
-K-5 students use the Saxon Math program, which distributes content throughout the year, providing deep, long term mastery of content and skills.
+Our Pre-Kindergarten starts their mathematical learning with The Creative Curriculum, enhanced by the Building Blocks program.
+K-5 students use the enVision 2020 math program that combines problem-based learning and visual learning to deepen students' conceptual understanding.

-St. Mary’s Academy offers a rigorous hands-on approach to science for every student.
-Students experience the adventure and fun of discovering science through inquiry based activities, projects, and investigations that follow the Next Generation Science Standards.
+St. Mary’s Academy offers an engaging, hands-on approach to science for every student.
+Students experience the adventure and fun of discovering science through inquiry-based activities, projects, and investigations that follow the Next Generation Science Standards.

 Our K-2 students participate in Mystery Science, an exciting and motivating program which includes discussion questions, videos, nonfiction reading, and hands-on activities.

-In grades 3 – 5, students follow the FOSS (Full Option Science System) curriculum.
-FOSS lessons engage students in active learning including outdoor experiences, science notebooks, nonfiction texts, and reflections on learning.
+As part of their inquiry-based learning, students in grades 3 – 5, students work with a dedicated science specialist teacher and delve into the FOSS (Full Option Science System) curriculum developed at the Lawrence Hall of Science, University of California, Berkeley.
+FOSS lessons engage students in enduring experiences that lead to deeper understanding of the natural and designed worlds.
+Students actively participate in scientific practices through their own investigations and analyses.
 An emphasis on engineering is embedded in science instruction as students are encouraged to ask questions, make observations, and develop drawings and physical models.

 Assessments: Students complete unit assessment and science notebooks.